 - CLO 5: apply non-relational databases, the techniques for storing and processing large volumes of structured and unstructured data, as well as streaming data.

 - CLO 6: apply the novel architectures and platforms introduced for Big data, in particular Hadoop and MapReduce.

 The learning activities included in this course are:

 - Key concepts will be explained in lectures, classes or online, where syllabus material will be presented and the subject matter will be illustrated with demonstrations and examples;

-- Tutorials and/or labs and/or group discussions (including online forums) focused on projects and problem solving will provide practice in the application of theory and procedures, allow exploration of concepts with teaching staff and other students, and give feedback on your progress and understanding;
+- Tutorials and/or labs and/or group discussions (including online forums) focused on projects and problem solving will provide practice in the application of theory and procedures, allow exploration of concepts with teaching staff and other You, and give feedback on your progress and understanding;

 - Assignments, as described in Overview of Assessment (below), requiring an integrated understanding of the subject matter; and

 - Private study, working through the course as presented in classes and learning materials, and gaining practice at solving conceptual and technical problems.

 A total of 120 hours of study is expected during this course, comprising:

 Teacher-directed hours (48 hours): lectures, tutorials and laboratory sessions.
 Each week there will be 2 hours of lectures and 2 hours of tutorial / computer laboratory work.
 You are encouraged to participate during lectures through asking questions, commenting on the lecture material based on your own experiences and through presenting solutions to written exercises.
 The tutorial / laboratory sessions will introduce you to the tools necessary to undertake the assignment work.